-Here are a few common spring lawn fertilization mistakes to avoid when restoring your yard for the warmer months.
+Here are a few common Spring lawn fertilization mistakes to avoid when restoring your yard for the warmer months.

 Be Sure to Choose the Correct Fertilizer Formula

 One of the most common mistakes gardeners make when tending to their lawn is choosing the wrong fertilizer.
 Factors like grass type, soil type, and your yard’s foot traffic and climate conditions should all be considered when shopping for a fertilizer.
-Knowing how to choose the right fertilizer can prevent the wrong combination of nutrients from poisoning your soil, affecting your grass and other nearby plants.
+Knowing how to choose the right fertilizer can help prevent the wrong combination of nutrients from poisoning your soil, affecting your grass and other nearby plants.

 When you’re trying to regrow grass, be cautious of mixing weed control fertilizers and grass seed.
 Weed control formulas can prevent grass seeds from germinating.